annotation/stam-tools/docs/fromxml.md

 ### text

-Once an attribute is matched, this boolean specified whether the text under it should be extracted to the plain text representation.
+Once an attribute is matched, this boolean specifies whether the text under it should be extracted to the plain text representation.
 This defaults to `false`, effectively skipping the text directly under a node.